 With a truly value-adding project plan in mind and a realistic budget assembled, here are home improvement finance options to consider, in ascending order of project complexity and cost.

 Store Credit Cards

-- — What you need to know: Approval and credit limit for a store card will of course depend on your credit history.
+- What you need to know: Just like any other credit card, the credit limit will be dependent on applicant credit history.
 To get the most out of any low-to-no-interest purchase promotion offered, make sure you’ll be able to pay off the balance within the deal’s deadline — otherwise, you’ll be socked with interest of as much as 20 to 30 percent, often applied to the original amount charged.

 Store Finance Programs

 Many larger home improvement retailers also offer finance programs meant to cover materials and labor provided by their stores for major projects such as whole-room remodels.

 - How they work: Though the details vary from store to store, these finance plans allow you to pay for purchases over time via an unsecured loan orchestrated by the store itself.
 Generally, $1,000 is the minimum initial purchase amount, and there are usually terms that allow for no payments or interest on the loan for the first six months, after which a set payment schedule and interest accruals set in.

 - What you need to know: Store finance programs can be a good choice for those who haven’t been in their homes long enough to build up the equity needed for a bank-issued loan.
 Just don’t be pressured into a big purchase with a “here today, gone tomorrow” sales pitch.
 The right deal for your project will still be waiting for you the next day if you take a night to sleep on the idea before signing.

 Equity is the difference between your home’s fair market value and the mortgage balance you have yet to pay, and if you’ve got enough stocked up, you can parlay it into one of the equity-based home improvement finance products offered by consumer banking institutions.